 The emphasis in Unity organizations is on spiritual activities, such as worship services, healing meetings, prayer groups, counseling, study classes, and youth development, including Sunday school and programs for young people of all ages.
 Since acknowledging God's presence in each person is part of Unity's spiritual purpose, social functions are also an important part of Unity organizations.

 Unity is the world headquarters for the Unity movement founded by Charles and Myrtle Fillmore.
 After Myrtle Fillmore's remarkable healing utilizing prayer and affirmations, many who were seeking help became interested in how she accomplished this healing.
 From small prayer circles in living rooms, Unity grew.
 The first issue of UNITY magazine was published in 1889.
 The teaching of the practice of prayer, through classes and correspondence, led to the establishment of Silent Unity, Daily Word, Spiritual Education and Enrichment, and Ministerial Education.
 Through its threefold ministry of prayer, publishing, and education, Unity serves millions of people in more than 150 countries.
 Unity publishes inspirational magazines, books, audio and videocassettes, CDs, and pamphlets for adults and children.

 As one can see, the Unity movement did not start as an organized religion or church.
 Over time, people requested a more formal community in which they could worship and practice Unity principles.
 This lead to the development of more structured places for people to worship and study.
-The Association of Unity Churches evolved to support this important aspect of the Unity movement.
+The Unity Worldwide Ministries evolved to support this important aspect of the Unity movement.